WIAA football: Spring Valley advances; Elmwood/Plum City falls...

 SPRING VALLEY -- When Glenwood City scored a touchdown with 45 seconds remaining in the first half it looked like Spring Valley was in for a Level 1 cage match.

-Senior Sean Borgerding found junior Tyson Kado inside the five yard line wide open to give Spring Valley a 13-6 lead with 7:01 to play in the third quarter.
+Senior Sean Borgerding found junior Tyson Kado wide open inside the 5-yard line to give Spring Valley a 13-6 lead with 7:01 to play in the third quarter.
 Kado carried the Glenwood City safety, who was late rotating over, into the endzone.

 Kado knew when the play was called that he would be open.